The Trinity Federation of Church Academies Local Governing Body

 - Overseeing the financial performance of the Federation and making sure its money is well spent

-The full governing body meet at least four times a year but most governors sit on at least one of the three committees and all the committees meet twice a term.
+The full governing body meet at least six times a year but most governors sit on at least one of the three committees and all the committees meet at least once a term.
 The committees are:-

-This is a very busy committee which meets six times a year and monitors the provision of the curriculum by talking to staff, subject leaders and pupils and visiting the classrooms to see examples of the work the children are doing.
+This is a very busy committee which meets three times a year and monitors the provision of the curriculum by talking to staff, subject leaders and pupils and visiting the classrooms to see examples of the work the children are doing.
 They receive reports from school staff about successes and challenges connected with the delivery of specific areas of the curriculum.
 They also agree and review the schools’ policies to ensure they are kept in line with current requirements.
-The committee holds meetings in each of the three schools during the year.
+The committee holds at least one meeting in each of the three schools during the year and complete regular monitoring visits across all three schools.

 This committee is made up of members of the governing body who represent the schools’ very close links with the Church of England.
 They receive reports and conduct a dialogue with pupils drawn from all three schools and are responsible for reviewing the policies on the teaching of Religious Education and Collective Worship.